Aboyne Castle: Grounds

 There is a large extent of planted policies on both sides of the River Dee, including ornamental plantations and the Loch of Aboyne.

 On the Upper Dee, Aboyne Castle grounds are used as a fly-fishing fish beat.
 It is fished in agreement with Glen Tanar Estate (Craigendinnie Beat).
 Within the Aboyne Castle Policies, there is included an artificial, islet-studded Loch of Aboyne measuring 3 × 21/3 fur.
 The burn of Aboyne has kept its ancient name, Allach, only near the castle where the Allach Bridge was built over the burn.

+A nineteenth century cowstead on the estate has been upgraded as an entertainment venue as Coos' Cathedral, specialising in weddings.
+It was the location used for the ceremonies in Love Is Blind: UK Season 2.

 Relic

 The Formaston Stone, a relic of historical importance, is preserved.
 Dating from between 800 and 1000, it has a mirror symbol, a decorated Celtic cross, and an Ogham inscription.

 Preservation

 Aboyne Castle, including its gateway, courtyard, and northern boundary walls became a category B listed building on 24 November 1972.
 Several other structures became listed building such as the early 19th century walled garden, garden house and the Wee House, listed at category C(s) on 30 March 2000; and the triple span, segmental-arched Allach Bridge, constructed in 1787 of coursed grey granite, category B on 30 March 2000.